 Front matter – Front matter is the first 3-4 pages of a book--before you get to the text of the story.
 You should always include the title page and the copyright page.
 You can also, optionally, include a dedication page, a list of your other books ("Also By"), your acknowledgments, and a "call to action" for signing up for your newsletter.
 Most retailers of e-books require that you have a Table of Contents in your front matter.

 Back matter – Back matter is the final 4-10 pages of your book--after The End.
 Back matter provides a good location for any Author Notes, Author Biography, and an excerpt for your next book.
 The back matter may also include the acknowledgments and a list of your other books.
-(This is my preference--to have Acknowledgments and "Also By" in the back matter.)
+(This is my preference--to have Acknowledgments and "Books By" in the back matter.)
 Additionally for e-books, you can include buy-links to your other books and links to your social media sites.
-(Note that most distributors do not allow you to include buy-links for competitors.
+Note: most retailers do not allow you to include buy-links for competitors.
 For instance, Apple does not surface any buy-links for Amazon.
-You'll likely produce multiple versions of your e-books, a unique version for each retailer with their specific buy-links.)
+You'll likely produce multiple versions of your e-books, a unique version for each retailer with their specific buy-links.

 The interior layout of your book provides the presentation of your book.
 You can go for a no-frills approach or invest in applying more care to the format.
 When making this choice, consider your personality, the costs involved, and the conventions for your book's market.